yauswand/UnityRuntimeTransforms-PlaybookTechnicalTask/README.md

 The camera has a simple controller script.

 Use left mouse click on object to turn on gizmo and right mouse click to turn off gizmo.
+Use gizmo for object transform controls.

 ## Credits